mustafanass/movie-profanity-detector/README.md

 its will be start works then open your browser and access 127.0.0.1:5000 then you can see the main page

 # important NOTE
-1- this project create for erathlink task .

-2- its build by Mustafa Naseer for earthlink company  task .

-3- google cloud speech to text api need billing and accounting for access it so i disable the functions thats handle it if you need to enable it :
+1- google cloud speech to text api need billing and accounting for access it so i disable the functions thats handle it if you need to enable it :
 - using gcloud tools to auth with your account
 - make sure you enable speech to text api in your google cloud consol open files "sound_filter.py" in project files and uncomment below commend